Skip to main content

 Chemotherapy is literally "chemical therapy" - chemicals are injected into the body with the hope of destroying the cancer cells.
 Anticancer, or chemotherapy drugs, work to prevent cancer cells from multiplying.

 Most mesothelioma patients undergo some type of chemotherapy.
+Indeed it is the mainstay of treatment for the majority of patients presenting as inoperable.
 Several types of chemicals are used, either alone or in combination.
 Drugs used to treat mesothelioma are given by injection into a vein or muscle (some are administered by pill) and thus go through the entire body.
 In some cases, specialists can administer the chemotherapy directly into the pleural or peritoneal cavity.
 By administering chemotherapy directly to the affected area, they hope to target the mesothelioma tumor more effectively.
 Targeted therapy is a sophisticated twist on chemotherapy that many scientists are pursuing

 Although the most obvious use of chemotherapy is to control the cancer by stopping its spread or slowing its growth, other uses include: